aquastar/imczq/content/post/group-meeting-fall-2025/index.md

   focal_point: Smart
   preview_only: false
 ---
-Please prepare your academic papers for presentation.
+Please present your academic papers for presentation.

+Moderator will host the meeting.

 | Date       | Moderator          | Presenter 1        | Presenter 2        | Notes   |